iterative/dvc.org/content/docs/command-reference/plots/index.md

 also used in some top-level definitions, DVC will create separate rendering for the stage plots and all definitions using them.

-This special type of outputs might come in hand if users want to visually compare experiments results with other experiments versions and not bother with writing top-level plot definitions in `dvc.yaml`.
+This special type of outputs might come in handy if users want to visually compare experiments results with other experiments versions and not bother with writing top-level plot definitions in `dvc.yaml`.